saileshray2023/saileshray2023/README.md

 <h2 align="left">Hi 👋!
-My name is Sailesh Ray and I'm a CSE Under Graduation student at SOA ITER, Bhubaneshwar.</h2>
+My name is Sailesh Ray and I'm a CSE Under Graduation student at SOA ITER, Bhubaneshwar.I'm a Java enthusiast and loves exploring and building applications with Java.</h2>

 ###